Departs: Daily private departures based on a minimum of 2 passengers

 Day 2 - Sossusvlei

-After an early breakfast this morning your rental vehicle (Nissan X-Trail) will be delivered to you at the guesthouse.
+After an early breakfast this morning your rental vehicle (Toyota Hilux Double Cab 4×4 – Manual Gearbox – or similar) will be delivered to you at the guesthouse.
 You will receive a full vehicle briefing – please ensure that you have your driver’s license, credit card, and passport on hand to complete the vehicle hire documents.
 After this you depart Windhoek in your rental vehicle and drive onwards to arrive at Desert Homestead Lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
+(BD)

 Day 3 - Sossusvlei

-Once you have explored Sossusvlei, Deadvlei and surrounding dune fields to your heart’s content you can enjoy a relaxed picnic brunch in the shade of a camel thorn tree.
-You then return to Desert Homestead Lodge in the early afternoon, with the rest of the afternoon at your leisure.
+Once you have explored Sossusvlei, Deadvlei and surrounding dune fields to your heart’s content, you then return to Desert Homestead Lodge in the early afternoon, with the rest of the afternoon at your leisure.

-Please note: Namib Naukluft National Park daily entrance fee, payable at Sesriem reception on arrival, is N$80.00 per adult and N$10.00 for your vehicle (subject to change).
+Please note: Namib Naukluft National Park daily entrance fee id payable at Sesriem reception on arrival.

 Day 4 - Swakopmund